Asymptotics of Solutions to Silent Wave Equations: Maxwell's equations in Kasner spacetimes

 \subsection{Generic blow up of the energy density}

 Our objective now is to use the expansion \eqref{omega expansion} to obtain a blow up statement concerning the energy density of the electromagnetic field.
-Note that for the study of Maxwell's equations, we are not interested in every solution of the equation $\Box_g \omega = 0$, but only in those satisfying $\diver \omega = 0$, which was our gauge choice.
-We can translate this condition into constraint equations for the initial data or the asymptotic data.
-In general, we have that
+The constraint equations \eqref{constraint equations} for the initial data at the hypersurface $\mathbb{T}_{\tau_0}^3$ are